babel/babel/SECURITY.md

 The documented behavior of language features is defined by the corresponding specification (e.g. ECMA-262), by proposal changing the specification (e.g. proposals for new JavaScript features), or, when neither is available, by the behavior of other tools in the same space.
 Babel assumes that all built-ins defined by such specifications have not been modified.

+Babel's threat model does not consider availability loss or performance degradation in the system that Babel itself runs in to be a security issue.
+Users passing arbitrary code as input to Babel should take the appropriate measures to handle resource exhaustion caused by the transpilation process.

 #### Examples of what constitutes a vulnerability

 > **Data integrity loss in the system that Babel itself runs in**